 The Canon EOS R100 has a built-in flash.

 Manually raise the flash housed in the front of the viewfinder box when this feature is desired.
 The pop-up flash is not powerful, but it is especially useful for fill light.

 The R100 does not feature "Master" or "Sender" optical wireless capabilities (without an accessory).

-Batteries are dense, and creating a small, light, and affordable camera typically involves a small battery.
+Batteries are dense, and creating a small, light, and affordable camera requires a small battery.
 Logically, Canon again used the Canon LP-E17 Battery for the R100.
 Great is that many EOS camera models utilize the same battery.
 Not as great is that a small battery size equates to reduced capacity.